Mild, pan-fried tofu and creamy, spiced greens. Saag tofu is total comfort food, y’all.

 - 1 teaspoon turmeric

-- 1/4 cup plain coconut yogurt (just plain, not unsweetened plain)
+- 1/4 cup plain coconut yogurt

-- In a soup pot or Dutch oven, saute the baby kale in 1 tablespoon of the margarine on medium-high heat for 5-6 minutes, until it wilts.
+- In a soup pot or Dutch oven, saute the baby kale in 1 tablespoon of the vegan butter on medium-high heat for 5-6 minutes, until it wilts.
 Spinach will take slightly less time to cook down, and hardier greens will need a few more minutes to cook.
 Set your cooked greens aside.